emrood/Sample-Stock-Management/README.md

 # Sample-Stock-Management
-This a sample java program that allow user to manage products
+This a sample java program for Desktop that allow user to manage products